No Products in the Cart

 5% extra of your purchase goes to families in Nepal

-Last April, it was exactly five years ago that the terrible earthquake hit Nepal hard.
+April 2021, it will be six years ago that the terrible earthquake hit Nepal hard.

 Nepal is highly dependent on tourism, trade and other international supply chains.
-Many workers in Nepal receive no income since the lockdown.
-Since the start of this lockdown poverty in Nepal has increased, and this is an increasing problem with, among other things, death from hunger.
-The virus is now slowly spreading through the different districts of the country.
-Most cases occur in the south of Nepal, near the border with India.
+Many workers in Nepal did not receive any income during the lockdown.
+Luckily the lockdown ended September 2020, and slowly some work can be resumed.
+Tourism is a vital element of Nepal's economy, and unfortunately, this has come to a standstill.
+Since the start of Covid and the lockdown, poverty in Nepal has increased, and this is an increasing problem with, among other things, death from hunger.

-Currently, 886 COVID-19 infections have been identified, of which four have died, and 183 people have since recovered.
+There were around 270K cases in Nepal, with a registered number of deaths around 1.950.
 I wonder how many cases there truly are, and how many have not been identified due to lack of testing.
-COVID-19 is a global problem, but because of the previously existing challenges in Nepal, it affects the Nepalese people even harder.
+COVID-19 is a global problem, but because of the previously existing challenges in Nepal, it affects the Nepalese people hard, and in a different way.

 Written by Christel Hendriks